 A big‑picture thinker with a collaborative, values-led approach, Laurie specialises in teaching, mentoring, and building frameworks that empower creative people to thrive.
 His work is informed by lived experience of autism and attention deficit hyperactivity disorder (ADHD) and a commitment to making literary and learning spaces more accessible, joyful, and sustainable.

 Laurie lives in Boorloo (Perth) on Whadjuk Noongar country with his family where he writes, reads, drinks coffee, and continues to champion the role of story in shaping better worlds.
-Over the years, he has helped countless writers become published authors so get in touch if you’d like to work with Laurie.
+Over the years, he has helped countless writers become published authors so get in touch if you’d like to work with him.

 ‘Steed’s skill is undeniable, and Greater City Shadows is a worthy achievement...a hopeful, smart collection.’